Administrative Policies and Procedures Manual - Policy 1030: Gifts to the University

 4.6.
 Gifts of Equipment

 The University accepts donations of equipment to enrich its teaching, training, and research capabilities.
 Prior to accepting such gifts, the receiving unit should ensure that it has the necessary resources to properly maintain, house, and use the equipment.
 Written approval for the acquisition of the gift must be obtained from the cognizant chair and dean on the Check List for Donations of Equipment Form found on the Foundation’s website.
-A proposed gift of equipment that raises health, safety, or liability concerns should be evaluated by the University Safety and Risk Services Department.
+A proposed gift of equipment that raises health, safety, or liability concerns should be evaluated by the Environmental Health and Safety Department.
 If the donor requires the University to sign a contract or agreement relating to the gift, the document must be reviewed and signed by an individual with signature authority in accordance with UAP 2010 ("Contracts Signature Authority and Review Policy").

 4.7.
 Deed of Gift